Pavankumar-Mhaske/Musition/readme.md

 ### 🙏 Welcome to Musition 🙏 - Your personal musician! 🎶

-### Our Music 🎵 Recommendation System leverages Emotion😀 Recognition 💽 powered by deep learning, 🤖 AI, and machine learning for enhanced music suggestions. ✅
+### Our Music 🎵 Recommendation System leverages Emotion😀 Recognition 💽 powered by deep learning, 🤖 AI, and machine learning for personalized music suggestions. ✅

 ## 📸 Screenshots 📷🎥